-Principal Bassist of Symphony Nova Scotia since 1986, Max Kasper has gained quite a following over the past 20 years for the public education concerts/lectures he organizes and hosts at the Halifax Public Library.
+Principal Bassist of Symphony Nova Scotia since 1986, Max Kasper has gained quite a following for the public education concerts/lectures he organizes and hosts at Halifax Public Libraries since 1990.

-As well as occasionally hosting Symphony In-School Concerts and narrating “Peter and the Wolf” too many times to count, he has acted as MC for many events in the community over the years and was one of the hosts for the Symphony’s “Musically Speaking” concerts.
-Of course his first passion is the double bass, which he began playing in the Toronto public school system at the age of ten.
+As well as occasionally hosting Symphony School concerts and narrating “Peter and the Wolf” too many times to count, he has acted as MC for many events in the community over the years and was one of the hosts for the Symphony’s “Musically Speaking” concerts.
+Of course, his first passion is the Double Bass, which he began playing in the Toronto public school system at the age of ten.
 The rest just seemed to fall into place…

-Max has a keen interest in period music; he plays in Halifax with Réjouissance and Tempest baroque ensembles, and plays as an extra with Tafelmusik on occasion.
+Max has a keen interest in Period music; he plays in Halifax with Réjouissance and the Tempest Baroque Ensemble and plays as an extra with the Tafelmusik Baroque Orchestra in Toronto.

 Now pursuing a second career as a bow maker, Max has the unique distinction of playing on a bass and bows he has made himself.
-He lives in Halifax with his love, Esther Ricketts, and their three cats: Xena, Murray, and Finnegan.
-In his spare time he likes to watch TV, read, sleep, and feed the cats.
+He lives in Bedford with his love, Esther Ricketts, and their cat Finnegan.
+In his spare time, Max likes to watch TV, read, sleep, and feed Finn.

 Max is currently serving a two-year term on Symphony Nova Scotia’s Board of Directors as Musician Representative.

 Q&A with Max